 Coming of age doesn’t come close to holding the same meaning as it did for the nearly 72 million “baby boomers” born into the Vietnam era draft.
-Requirements for registration varied over the decades, ranging from eligible age ranges beginning at 21 and eventually lowering to age 18.
+Requirements for registration varied over the decades, ranging from an eligible age of 21 to eventually lowering it to 18.

-Uncle Sam had called upon its fighting-age citizens as far back as anyone alive could recall, as both World Wars and the Korean War utilized draftees.
-The Selective Service Act of 1917 reframed the process, outlawing clauses like purchasing and expanding upon deferments.
+Uncle Sam had called upon its fighting-age citizens as far back as anyone alive could recall, as both World War I and World War II, as well as the Korean War, utilized draftees.
+The Selective Service Act of 1917 reformed the process, outlawing clauses such as purchasing and expanding upon deferments.
 Military service was something that, voluntary or not, living generations had in common.

-When the lottery took effect, men were assigned a number between 1 and 366.
-(365 days per year plus one to account for leap year birthdays.)
-In 1969, a September 14birthday was assigned a number 001.
-Group 001 birthdays would be the first group to be called upon.
-May 5 birthdays were assigned number 364 or would have been the 364group to be required to report.
-Even if called upon, screenings for physical limitations, felony convictions or other legal grounds resulted in candidate rejection.
+When the lottery took effect, men were assigned a number between 1 and 366 (365 days per year plus one to account for leap year birthdays).
+For example, in 1969, a person born on September 14 was assigned the number 001.
+Group 001 birthdays would be the first group to be called up to serve.
+May 5 birthdays were assigned the number 364, or the 364th group to be required to report.
+Even if called upon, screenings for physical limitations, felony convictions, or other legal grounds resulted in candidate rejection.

 This method was determined to be a “more fair and equitable process” of selecting eligible candidates for service.
 Local draft boards, who determined eligibility and filled previous quotas for induction, had been criticized for selecting poor or minority classes over-educated or affluent candidates.